adc-trust-ai/trust-free/README.md

 | **Big Data** ($100k \times 100$) | 27.86 ± 0.62 | 273.96 ± 1.34 | **9.83x** | $9.54 \times 10^{-13}$ | $2.04 \times 10^{-11}$ |
 | **Underdetermined** ($50 \times 200$)* | 0.20 ± 0.01 | 0.76 ± 0.03 | **3.80x** | $3.43 \times 10^{-4}$ | $0.0129$ |

-*\*Note: In the $n < p$ case, TurboSolve utilizes a data-driven micro-ridge penalty to maintain stability and speed, accounting for the slight increase in relative error.*
+*\*Note: In the n << p case, TurboSolve utilizes a data-driven micro-ridge penalty to maintain stability and speed, accounting for the slight increase in relative error.*

 ## Installation